 A Rebel in Gaza is Asmaa’s story as told to Franco-Lebanese writer Selim Nassib over meetings, phone calls, Skype, and even texts during the 2014 Israeli siege of Gaza, when she was locked in the “open air prison” that her homeland had become.
 Both determined and dedicated to its liberation through writing, education and culture, she paints the sensory portrait of the native country she passionately loves, which over years has become a cauldron of wars and fundamentalism.

-A fierce advocate of women’s rights, some of al-Ghoul’s most vocal opponents are religious Muslim women.
-She says that Gaza’s secular and Islamist camps both have strong female contingents, and that ‘this is healthy, to see all these voices in the same small area.’
-But al-Ghoul’s criticism of Hamas does not make her pro-Israel. […] Al-Ghoul says she eschews violence and hopes one day to see peace between Israelis and Palestinians. […] Ultimately, though, she looks to her writing to sustain her.
+A vocal advocate of democratic reform in Gaza, Al-Ghoul says that Hamas’ repressive policies hinder the national aspirations of Palestinians and peace with Israel.
+A fierce advocate of women’s rights, some of Al-Ghoul’s most vocal opponents are religious Muslim women.
+She says that Gaza’s secular and Islamist camps both have strong female contingents, and that “this is healthy, to see all these voices in the same small area.”
+But Al-Ghoul’s criticism of Hamas does not make her pro-Israel.
+She recalls watching her father being beaten by Israeli soldiers in the first intifada, during the Islamic holy month of Ramadan, as the rest of the family hid in the bathroom.
+“I was fasting and we were crying a lot,” she said.
+“My mouth gets dry now when I remember that day.”
+Al-Ghoul says she eschews violence and hopes one day to see peace between Israelis and Palestinians. […] Ultimately, though, she looks to her writing to sustain her.

 – JTA (Jewish Telegraphic Agency)